1950 Born in Stafford.

 Dad has to take the blame for my interest in photography, engineering, DIY and most things practical.

-In the 1960s he tried to explain the effects of various camera settings such as ‘f’ stops, shutter speeds, film speeds etc. It didn’t sink into the brain at the time, at 9 or 10 years old it wouldn’t.
+In the 1960s he tried to explain the effects of various camera settings, such as ‘f’ stops, shutter speeds, film speeds etc. It didn’t sink into the brain at the time, at 9 or 10 years old it wouldn’t.

 But came through later on, I think.
 Make your own judgement if you would.

 Sadly, and mostly due to Prkinson’s disease, he is no longer here, and greatly missed, but thanks Dad.

-Before moving to Deepmoor, we lived temporarily in a flat on a farm where my first camera, in about 1960, was a Box Brownie and it seemed like a good idea to take photos of wildlife.
+Before moving to Deepmoor, we lived temporarily in a flat on a farm where my first camera, in about 1959-60, was a Box Brownie, on the farm it seemed like a good idea to take photos of wildlife.
 The results were, what wildlife?
 But nice scenery!

 Via a 35mm Yashika 35ES which gave some very good results, and a chance to put into practice some of what he had told me.